 There are loans from local and state governments specifically for small businesses that are experiencing adversity as a result of COVID-19.
 The federal government has signed the CARES Act into law, which provides $2 trillion in federal relief funds.
 Small businesses can take advantage of loans from the CARES Act in two ways:

-- Paycheck Protection Program: This program allocates funds to provide loans of up to $10 million per business to cover the cost of retaining employees.
-If you maintain payroll for all employees for a period of eight weeks through June, the loan will be forgiven, provided you spend the funds on:
+- Paycheck Protection Program (PPP): This program allocates funds to cover the cost of retaining employees.
+Generally, if you maintain payroll for all employees for a period of 24 weeks after you receive PPP funds, or through a maximum date of December 31, 2020, the loan will be forgiven, provided you spend the funds on:

 - Payroll costs, including compensation of up to $100,000 per employee